-Upon approval of the Domain Enhancement modification request by the CO, the contract will be modified to add those Domain CLINs in which the Contractor does not exceed the represented size standard identified in Section C.2.
-The awarded CLINs (and associated NAICS Codes) represent the fair opportunity pools in which the awardee may compete.
-Offerors will not be awarded any Domain CLINs in which it represents its size as other than small unless an exception to affiliation exists set forth in 13 CFR § 121.103(b).
+Upon approval of the Domain Enhancement modification request by the CO, the contract will be modified to add those Domain CLINs.
+The awarded CLINs (and associated NAICS codes) represent the fair opportunity pools in which the awardee may compete.

 If a Contractor submits a Domain Enhancement request and is found to be unqualified for award of the requested Domain(s) by the OASIS+ CO (i.e., its proposal does not meet all of the applicable criteria and/or did not receive an evaluated score equal to or higher than the applicable qualification threshold(s)), the Contractor shall be ineligible to submit another Domain Enhancement request for the same Domain(s) for 180 calendar days from notification of rejection.